Assessing the Risk and Potential of ASML Holding N.V.'s (ASML) Stock

 ASML) stock’s latest price update

 ASML Holding N.V.
-(NASDAQ: ASML)’s stock price has increased by 3.03 compared to its previous closing price of 639.71.
-Despite this, the company has seen a gain of 2.93% in its stock price over the last five trading days.
+(NASDAQ: ASML)’s stock price has decreased by -1.44 compared to its previous closing price of 668.68.
+However, the company has seen a -0.01% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 10/19/22 that ASML Stock Surges as Sales Forecast Tops Estimates

-In the past week, ASML stock has gone up by 2.93%, with a monthly gain of 6.70% and a quarterly surge of 22.70%.
-The volatility ratio for the week is 2.53%, and the volatility levels for the last 30 days are 2.69% for ASML Holding N.V.
-The simple moving average for the last 20 days is 5.02% for ASML stock, with a simple moving average of 20.11% for the last 200 days.

 Analysts’ Opinion of ASML